-- (2) Where a surveyor relies on CE certification, the surveyor must: - (a) ensure that a CE Declaration of Conformity has been issued for the vessel, in accordance with the requirements of Directive 2013/53/EU, as amended from time to time; - (b) verify that the modules used for construction assessment, as declared on the CE Declaration of Conformity, are specified as Accepted CE Modules in Table 3 for the vessel; - (c) verify that the maximum design category, as declared on the Declaration of Conformity, is an acceptable design criteria specified in Table 3 for the vessel's intended operational area; and - (d) for a Class 1, Class 2 or Class 3 vessel confirm that the standards mentioned on the CE Declaration of Conformity - Essential Requirements page establish that the vessel's hull, superstructure and appendages have been designed and constructed in accordance with the relevant part(s) of ISO 12215 as permitted by NSCV Part C3.
+- (2) Where a surveyor relies on CE certification, the surveyor must: - (a) ensure that a CE Declaration of Conformity has been issued for the vessel, in accordance with the requirements of Directive 2013/53/EU, as amended from time to time; - (b) verify that the modules used for construction assessment, as declared on the CE Declaration of Conformity, are specified as accepted CE modules in Table 3 for the vessel; - (c) verify that the maximum design category, as declared on the Declaration of Conformity, is an acceptable design criteria specified in Table 3 for the vessel's intended operational area; and - (d) for a Class 1, Class 2 or Class 3 vessel confirm that the standards mentioned on the CE Declaration of Conformity - Essential Requirements page establish that the vessel's hull, superstructure and appendages have been designed and constructed in accordance with the relevant part(s) of ISO 12215 as permitted by NSCV Part C3. - Note The CE modules are described in Table 4. - (3) All vessels with CE certification are subject to the Phase 3 (Commissioning phase) surveys of the initial survey process.